 In proprietary fund financial statements, operating revenues are those that flow directly from the operations of that activity, (i.e., charges to customers or users who purchase or use the goods or services of that activity).
 Revenues from airlines, concessions, rental cars, and parking are reported as operating revenues.
 Operating expenses are those that are incurred to provide those goods or services.
-Non-operating revenues and expenses are items such as interest expense and revenue as they relate to and financing and/or investing related transactions, transaction fee and passenger facility charges.
+Operating revenues and expenses are items related to nonexchange transactions such as interest expense and revenue as they relate to financing and/or investing related transactions, customer facility charges and passenger facility charges.
 Nonexchange transactions are transactions where the Airport receives cash and other financial and capital resources without directly giving equal value in return.
 The Airport's primary source of non-exchange revenue relates to grants.
 Grant revenue is recognized at the time eligible program expenditures are incurred and/or the Airport has complied with the grant requirements.